OttoHung/typescript.utils/README.md

 # typescript.packages
-The modules reused by multiple repositories are resided in this repository
+The modules reused by multiple repositories reside in this repository